Caleb-Schulz/cop-3701-Crop-Yield-and-Climate-Impact/README.md

 # cop-3701-Crop-Yield-Climate-Impact-Database

 ## Project Scope
-The goal of this project is to create a database that stores crop yield data and climate factors.
+The goal of this project is to create a database that stores crop yield data, climate, and human factors.
 This data will be used to analyze correlations and support future crop yield predictions.
+Using yield, pesticide, and climate factors to make statistical predictions.

 ## Users
 - Farms seeking to predict crop yield